tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/控制台指南/存储桶管理/设置存储桶复制_intl_en.md

 ## Overview

 Cross-bucket replication enables the automatic, asynchronous replication of **incremental objects** from a source bucket to a destination bucket.
 During replication, COS may also automatically replicate the object operations in the source bucket, such as PUT Object or DELETE Object.
-You can choose to enable or disable this feature as needed.
 For more information, see [Cross-Bucket Replication Overview](https://intl.cloud.tencent.com/document/product/436/19237).

 ## Prerequisites